Jylen02/CY-Path/readme.txt

 	- Then enter the command "java -jar quoridor.jar"

 Implemented features:
+	- Choice between a new game or an existing game
 	- Choice of the number of players (2 or 4 players)
 	- Choice of players' names
 	- Initialization and display of the board
 	- Players play one at a time and the turn skip automatically
+	- Choice to save the current game
 	- Player's possible move are displayed.
 	- Player's remaining wall are displayed.
 	- Choice of action